ApoorvaKashyap/cs-geodata/docs/source/data_flow.md

 └── annual/          # Long Parquet — one row per (entity_key, year)
     └── year=YYYY/
 ```

+Before being finalised, all output `.parquet` files are post-processed to inject **Bloom filters** for the primary entity key and all string columns (to accelerate point-lookups).
+Output filenames are also normalised to `data_N.parquet` (e.g. `data_0.parquet`) within each partition directory.

 If `partition_by` is set, an outer Hive level wraps all three (e.g. `ba_name=Cauvery/`).
 Temp files are cleaned up and the job is marked **finished**.